adamslab-ub/CapAM-MRTA/README.md

         The datasets for testing can be found inside the directory named 'data'

 Dependencies:
     The code is written in Python.
 We recommend using Python 3.7.
-The required packages can be found in the file requirements.txt.
+The required packages can be found in the file environment.yml.

 Citation: